-- Outcomes: During the reporting period, ESH increased significantly (16.8 percent) to 11.1 days and WSH increased marginally to 9.9 days, which has resulted in the state's overall average increasing moderately (6.6 percent) to 10.2 days. - Drivers: Overall, this metric has been climbing steadily but slowly for years; however, the COVID-19 pandemic, which began in February 2020, continues to exert its influence on performance in this area and has accelerated performance challenges.
-More recently, after peaking in Q4 2020, solid progress has been made toward meeting the seven-day civil conversion target.
-Greater success in this measure will be attributed to staff recently eliminating the backlog of forensic risk assessments and maintaining clear focus on prioritizing these beds for admissions.
-Unfortunately, with the recent spread of the Delta and the Omicron variants of COVID-19, our facilities have sustained more operational impacts due to COVID-19 outbreaks as can be seen in the Q3 and Q4 performance.
+- Outcomes: During the reporting period, ESH increased significantly (14.4 percent) to 12.7 days and WSH decreased marginally to 9.7 days, which has resulted in the state's overall average increasing moderately (3.9 percent) to 10.6 days. - Drivers: Overall, this metric has been climbing steadily but slowly for years; however, the COVID-19 pandemic, which began in February 2020, continues to exert its influence on performance in this area and has accelerated performance challenges.
+Unfortunately, with the recent spread of the Delta variant and then unprecedented case level in BHA facilities from the Omicron variant of COVID-19, our facilities have sustained more operational impacts due to COVID-19 outbreaks as can be seen in the Q3 and Q4 2021 and Q1 2022 performance levels.